MTI is NO LONGER Accepting Applications for FALL 2018

 General Information about the Apprenticeship Program

-Mechanical Trades Institute - Local 72 Training Center provides a five-year structured program that requires no previous knowledge to join other than a willingness to do hard work.
+Mechanical Trades Institute - Joint Apprenticeship and Training Trust provides a five-year structured program that requires no previous knowledge to join other than a willingness to do hard work.

 During the week students work alongside journeymen on the job site, learning their trade from first-hand experience.
 As first and second year apprentices you will split class time between online instruction and on-campus training.
 Our online curriculum allows a greater deal of flexibility for students who live far away from the campus or have complicated scheduling situations.

 Upon entering the third year, you will be required to attend classes two nights a week for the remainder of the apprenticeship program.
 Each year of our program includes 1,700 to 2,000 hours of on the job training and a minimum of 224 hours of classroom instruction.

 Applications to enroll in the apprenticeship school are accepted at the Main Campus (5675 Tulane Drive,SW, Atlanta, GA 30036) Monday through Thursday, 9:00 am – 11:00 am and 1:00 pm – 3:00 pm.